 Before carrying out work to a protected tree, you will normally need seek permission by completing an application form.
 There is no fee for making the application.

-Some works, such as removing a dead tree, or removing dead branches from a live tree do not require an application.
-However, you do need to advise us beforehand by emailing firstname.lastname@example.org.
+Some works, such as removing a dead tree, removing dead branches or pruning from a live tree do not require an application.
+However, you do need to advise us beforehand.

 It is a criminal offence to cut down, top, lop, uproot, wilfully damage, or destroy a protected tree.
 The maximum fine in a Magistrate’s Court is £20,000 for each offence and in a Crown Court the fine is unlimited.